-The 3,495 Series B Shares held by A.G.P. are subject to lock-up agreements whereby each agreed that, pursuant to FINRA Rule 5110(e) and except as provided therein, such Series B Shares and the shares of Common Stock issuable upon conversion thereof, will not be sold during this offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of such shares by any person for a period of 900 days immediately following the closing of our Best Efforts offering.
-A.G.P. also entered into a registration rights agreement pursuant to which we filed with the SEC a registration statement on Form S-1 under the Securities Act of 1933, as amended, which covers the resale of all of the shares of Common Stock issuable upon conversion of the Series B Shares.
+The 3,495 and 450 Series B Shares held by A.G.P. and Benchmark, respectively, are subject to lock-up agreements whereby each agreed that, pursuant to FINRA Rule 5110(e) and except as provided therein, such Series B Shares and the shares of Common Stock issuable upon conversion thereof, will not be sold during this offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of such shares by any person for a period of 900 days immediately following the closing of this offering.
+A.G.P. and Benchmark also entered into a registration rights agreement pursuant to which we filed with the SEC a registration statement on Form S-1 under the Securities Act of 1933, as amended, which covers the resale of all of the shares of Common Stock issuable upon conversion or exercise of their Series B Shares.
 There is no demand right for such shares.
-In addition, A.G.P. has certain "piggy-back" registration rights for a period of seven years after the date of the prospectus covering our Best Efforts Offering.
+In addition, A.G.P. and Benchmark have certain "piggy-back" registration rights for a period of seven years after the date of this prospectus.
 We will bear the expenses incurred in connection with the filing of any such registration statement.

-In addition, in the ordinary course of their various business activities, the placement agent and certain of its affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and/or instruments issued by us and our affiliates.
-If the placement agent or its affiliates enter into a lending relationship with us, they will routinely hedge their credit exposure to us consistent with their customary risk management policies.
-The placement agent and its affiliates may hedge such exposure by entering into transactions that consist of either the purchase of credit default swaps or the creation of short positions in our securities or the securities of our affiliates, including potentially the Common Stock offered hereby.
+In addition, in the ordinary course of their various business activities, the placement agents and certain of their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and/or instruments issued by us and our affiliates.
+If the placement agents or their affiliates enter into a lending relationship with us, they will routinely hedge their credit exposure to us consistent with their customary risk management policies.
+The placement agents and their affiliates may hedge such exposure by entering into transactions that consist of either the purchase of credit default swaps or the creation of short positions in our securities or the securities of our affiliates, including potentially the Common Stock offered hereby.
 Any such short positions could adversely affect future trading prices of the Common Stock offered hereby.
-The placement agent and certain of its affiliates may also communicate independent investment recommendations, market color or trading ideas and/or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.
+The placement agents and certain of their affiliates may also communicate independent investment recommendations, market color or trading ideas and/or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.

-This prospectus in electronic format may be made available on a website maintained by the placement agent, and the placement agent may distribute this prospectus electronically.
+This prospectus in electronic format may be made available on a website maintained by the placement agents, and the placement agents may distribute this prospectus electronically.